Kitware/tangelo/docs/setup.rst

     named "tangelo", that also has minimal permissions, but is only used to run Tangelo in privilege drop mode.

-.. [#https] You must also specify both --key and --cert to serve content over
+.. [#https] You must also specify both key and cert to serve content over
     https.

 .. [#girder] (Girder)[https://github.com/girder/girder] will attempt to be